arkency/posts/posts/2018-01-06-process-managers-revisited.md

 > What you can do is repartition your streams utilizing projections to help provide for a specific reader.
 As an example let’s say that a reader was interested in all the InventoryItemCreated and InventoryItemDeactivated events but was not interested in all the other events in the system.

 > Its important to remember that the way you write to your streams does not have to match the way you want to read from your streams.
-You can quite easily choose a different parititoning for a given reader.
+You can quite easily choose a different partitioning for a given reader.

 - [indexing events by type](https://github.com/RailsEventStore/rails_event_store/issues/72)